JinanshShah179/CitizenCare/README.md

 After successfully install dependencies, you can run the code directly locally via the command npm start  in the both Backend and my-app folder which will run a developement server on your local pc.

-The project documentation you can find below link and also upload in the main directory. https://drive.google.com/file/d/1twVq7uTNfJTFLME4OG7tUcRj2oVJ5eX2/view?usp=sharing
+The project documentation you can find below link and also upload in the main directory https://drive.google.com/file/d/1twVq7uTNfJTFLME4OG7tUcRj2oVJ5eX2/view?usp=sharing

 Contact: For any inquiries or assistance, feel free to contact the project maintainer at